MarcoFabbri-F4E/SCtools/README.md

   * `Load CSV points`.
 Generates a set of points in SpaceClaim from a CSV file.
 Synergizes with F4Enix lost particles features.
   * `Simplify toroidal profiles`.
-Simplifies the toroidal profile of a body substituing the curves of its section with straight lines with a given angle between them.
+Simplifies the toroidal profile of a body substituting the curves of its section with straight lines with a given angle between them.

 * `Legacy`.
 Set of scripts that are either obsolete or outdated but may be useful